 The foregoing are the most common reasons that a Motion to Suppress is filed.
 There are other areas a defense attorney may utilize a Motion to Suppress as a tool in a criminal case.
 If you have any questions about the possibility of suppressing evidence in a case, you should definitely seek the advice and counsel of a criminal defense attorney.

-Indianapolis criminal defense attorneys at Banks & Brower carefully review every case to see if there are any avenues for possible Motion to Suppress.
-If you have a criminal case you would like a free consultation on give the attorneys at Banks & Brower a call at 317-870-0019 24 hours a day.
+At Banks & Brower, we carefully review every case to see if there are any avenues for possible Motion to Suppress.
+If you have a criminal case you would like a free consultation on give the attorneys at Banks & Brower a call at (317) 870-0019 24 hours a day.